-This is because an attorney can cut through things pretty quickly, especially one that has a lot of experience.
+This is because an attorney can cut through things pretty quickly, especially one with a lot of experience.

-Then, in 1994, I decided I was going to defend people and I put out effort to become a criminal defense attorney.
+Then, in 1994, I decided I would defend people and put out the effort to become a criminal defense attorney.
 So, I've seen how prosecutors build cases.

 I've seen how judges evaluate cases, and of course, I've defended them on the defense side now for 27 years with great success for my clients.